High Adventure in the Great Outdorrs – Topo Designs

 One does not have to be a hardcore outdoorsman to have an appreciation for reliable quality outdoor gear that despite enabling you to brave the elements and unwelcoming terrain still looks fly.

-Depending on your climatic context, the change of seasons and resulting cooler weather has us all reaching for cozy layers.
-If the cold weather section in the back of your closet is looking a little sad, this section contains recommendations featuring some of my favorite transitional picks to keep you feeling good, and looking even better.
+Depending on your climatic context, the change of seasons and resulting cooler weather demands a versatile wardrobe.
+If the region of your wardrobe that caters to the cold season looks a bit bare, this section contains recommendations featuring some of my favorite gear to keep you warm and prepare for whatever the outdoors might throw your way.

-Colorado-based Topo Designs gear is durable yet cozy, built tough & rugged yet stylish, overbuilt yet flattering to your silhouette, well-designed yet functional, not unnecessarily complicated or overshadowed by the latest technology and once your gear has broken in, it becomes soft and supple: Their versatile emissions are great to wear as insulation layer and they fit well while not loosing shape.
+Topo Designs’, the HQ of which is situated in Colorado, gear is durable yet cozy, built tough & rugged yet stylish, overbuilt yet flattering to your silhouette, well-designed yet functional, not unnecessarily complicated or overshadowed by unnecessary trends in technology and once your gear has broken in, it becomes soft and supple: Their versatile emissions are great to wear as insulation layer and they fit well while not loosing shape.

 Inspired by the elements and made to conquer them, their creations have become staple items I can rely on, providing durability and structure yet coming into shape and getting softer as you wear them, plus the fact that they look funky means they can be seamlessly integrated into your own personal style and wardrobe.